rivernews/Final-Project-si507/README.md

 ## How to run

+1. We recommend you use virtual environment.
+If so, create one and activate it.
-1. First, you should install all requirements with `pip install -r requirements.txt`).
+1. Install all requirements with `pip install -r requirements.txt`.
 Also make sure you are running with Python 3.
-2. At the project root directory, run `python flask_server.py` to start the web server locally and navigate in your browser to `http://127.0.0.1:5000/`.
+1. At the project root directory, run `python flask_server.py` to start the web server locally and navigate in your browser to `http://127.0.0.1:5000/`.

 ## How to use (1/2) - viewing rating data in flask web app